sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/Notification/readme.md

 Status: Fully implemented

 ### Notes
-- The JavaScript has been replaced by Blazor. `Close()` should be called on the reference to the notifucation.
+- The JavaScript has been replaced by Blazor. `Close()` should be called on the reference to the notification.